 Downtown Galveston has metered street parking and a few paid lots along Market Street and Postoffice Street.

-Keep in mind, most lots are cash only.
-If you take a taxi or rideshare service from your Galveston vacation rental to the Mardi Gras Entertainment Area, there is a designated pickup and drop-off zone at Market Street and 23rd Street.
+Keep in mind that most lots are cash only.
+If you take a taxi or rideshare service from your Galveston vacation rental to the Mardi Gras!
+Entertainment Area, there is a designated pickup and drop-off zone at Market Street and 23rd Street.

-Mardi Gras is a festive time and a great chance to wear all your glittery, colorful, and flashy outfits.
+Mardi Gras!
+Galveston is a festive time and a great chance to wear all your glittery, colorful, and flashy outfits.